Kids Bike Size Guide

 Choose the bike to match your child’s size & ability level

 Don’t stress this bit.
 Our experience has taught us what approximate age children pick up the varying skills required to ride.
 Kidvelo bikes are sized correctly and consider what skills each age group can handle confidently.

 Really young children should start on the Rookie 12 bike without pedals, brakes or stabilisers.

 The Rookie 14 (a convertible pedal bike), has front and rear brake levers and transforms into a pedal bike by installing the included pedal kit.
-Ideal for those moving off their 12″ or just starting to learn at 3-years-old plus.
+Ideal for those moving off their 12″ or just starting to learn.

 Older children will need the Rookie 18 version as it is bigger again.

 When to transition onto pedals

 The rider needs to be comfortable with the weight and handling of their balance bike before transitioning to pedals.
 At Kidvelo, we make this process simple by giving you a larger, slightly heavier bike that you can use without pedals fitted to start.
 Get used to the increased weight and size and learn how to use the brakes.

 Once your child has mastered balance, our unique conversion bike converts to a pedal bike with the easy-fit pedal kit.